-We will agree to sell to Nomura Securities International, Inc. (the "distribution agent"), and the distribution agent will agree to purchase from us, the aggregate principal amount of the notes specified on the front cover of the final pricing supplement.
-The distribution agent will agree to purchase the notes from us at a price of 100% of the principal amount.
-The distribution agent will not receive any commission in connection with the sale of the notes.
-The distribution agent will offer the notes to which this pricing supplement relates to the public and to certain dealers at 100% of the principal amount of the notes.
+We have agreed to sell to Nomura Securities International, Inc. (the "distribution agent"), and the distribution agent has agreed to purchase from us, the aggregate principal amount of the notes specified on the front cover of this pricing supplement.
+The distribution agent has agreed to purchase the notes from us at a price of 96.00% of the principal amount.
+The distribution agent's commission will be 4.00%.
+The distribution agent will offer the notes to which this pricing supplement relates to the public at the price to public set forth on the front cover of this pricing supplement and to certain dealers at such price less a concession not in excess of 4.00%. of the principal amount of the notes.
 If all of the notes are not sold at the original issue price, the distribution agent may change the offering price and the other selling terms.
 Certain dealers who purchase the notes for sale to certain fee-based advisory accounts may forgo some or all of their selling concessions, fees or commissions.